 Help Center>FAQs Capital Gains Last Updated: Jul 19th 2019

-Capital Gains Tax Filing and related Exemptions covered as freequently asked questions (FAQs).
+Capital Gains Tax Filing and related Exemptions covered as frequently asked questions (FAQs).
 Considers all aspects of Capital Gains, re-investment options, section 54, 54B, 54EC, 54EE, 54F, 54D, 54G, 54GA, 54GB, unutilized capital gains, sale of assets, plot, flat, residential, commercial property, inherited property, agriculture land, computation

 Any securities held by a FII which has invested in such securities in accordance with the regulations made under the SEBI Act, 1992.